ucg8j/blog/posts/a-look-into-land-taxes.md

 The [Henry Review](http://taxreview.treasury.gov.au/content/finalreport.aspx?doc=html/publications/papers/final_report_part_1/chapter_6.htm) makes several important points in considering a land tax:

-- A land tax could encompass all property types such that the use of land is more likely to go that which is most productive, whether that be commercial, residential or industrial.
+- A land tax could encompass all property types such that the use of land is more likely to go to that which is most productive, whether that be commercial, residential or industrial.

 - Tax-free thresholds could apply to exempt low value land.
 Particularly of benefit to agricultural land holders.